igor-primo/igor-primo.github.io/posts/2024-12-04-quick-persistence-for-kubernetes-testing.markdown

 ## The problem

-There are occasions when simply pruning a 'values.yaml' file to remove unnecessary applications for your Kind k8s local test is not sufficient.
-On a resource restricted machine leaving a local test cluster up while doing other dev chores, using a web browser, or simply playing around in one's computer, is not even bearable.
-This poses a problem for application manual configuration applied while testing it, such as creating users on the fly in your app, which will be destroyed upon cluster teardown.
+Sometimes, simply pruning a `values.yaml` file to remove unnecessary applications from your Kind deployed K8s local cluster is not sufficient for a straightforward learning flow.
+On a resource restricted machine, leaving a local test cluster up while doing other dev chores, using a web browser, or simply playing around in one's computer, is not bearable.
+This poses a problem for manual configurations applied while testing applications, such as creating users on the fly in your app, which will be destroyed upon cluster teardown.

-The solution, similar to the ones you may have heard
+In circumstances like these, setting up services external
 <label for="sn-heard-production"
        class="margin-toggle sidenote-number">
 </label>